Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Preliminaries

-\textbf{Binary LIF Neuron Model.} The dynamics, described by Equation~\eqref{eq4}, simulate the charging and firing of biological neurons~\citep{guo2024ternary, xing2024spikelm}.
-Here, $t \in \mathcal{T}$ denotes the time step where the binary LIF neuron performs spike encoding over a predefined time duration $\mathcal{T}$ called simulation time window, $m^l(t)$ and $v^l(t)$ are the membrane potentials of the neuron in layer $l$ before and after a possible spike emission, respectively, and $v^{\text{th}}$, $\beta$, and $v_{\text{reset}}$ represent the firing threshold, the decay factor, and the reset potential of the membrane, respectively.
-The underlying idea is as follows: the neuron in layer $l$ receives the input from the previous layer, $x^{(l-1)}(t)$, and the membrane potential of the neuron updates to $m^l(t)$.
+A DSQN can be established by substituting neurons in a DQN with spiking neurons, such as the LIF or Izhikevich neuron models.
+These neurons encode information within the network into spike sequences.
+Owing to their simpler hardware implementation, LIF neurons are widely used in the SNN literature.
+LIF neurons encode information as a sequence of $0$ or $1$ over a simulation time window, and we refer to them as binary LIF neurons in this work. \textbf{Binary LIF Neuron Model.} The dynamics, described by Equation~\eqref{eq:4}, simulate the charging and firing of biological neurons.
+Here, $t \in \mathcal{T}$ denotes a time step in the simulation window $\mathcal{T}$, whose length is $|\mathcal{T}|$, over which the binary LIF neuron performs spike encoding; $m^l(t)$ and $v^l(t)$ are the membrane potentials of the neuron in layer $l$ before and after a possible spike emission, respectively, and $v^{\text{th}}$, $\beta$, and $v_{\text{reset}}$ represent the firing threshold, the decay factor, and the reset potential of the membrane, respectively.
+The neuron in layer $l$ receives the input from the previous layer, $x^{(l-1)}(t)$, and its membrane potential updates to $m^l(t)$.
 Then, if the updated membrane potential, $m^l(t)$, is greater than $v^{\text{th}}$, the output of the neuron is 1 (spike); otherwise, the output is 0 (no spike).
 If a spike is generated, the membrane potential will reset to the predefined $v_{\text{reset}}$; otherwise, the membrane potential will decay by a factor denoted by $\beta$.

 In the above encoding mechanism, binary LIF neurons ignore all membrane potentials with negative values, which may still carry valuable information.
 This limitation makes them less suitable for complex and high-dimensional tasks.
-To address this challenge, the ternary LIF neuron model was proposed~\citep{guo2024ternary,xing2024spikelm}.

-\textbf{Ternary LIF Neuron Model.} Spike encoding for the ternary LIF neuron is described by Equation~\eqref{eq:5}.
-Both negative and positive membrane potentials are considered during encoding, which increases the representation capability of the neurons.
+To address this challenge, the ternary LIF neuron model was proposed~\cite{guo2024ternary,xing2024spikelm}. \textbf{Ternary LIF Neuron Model.} Spike encoding for the ternary LIF neuron is described by Equation~\eqref{eq:5}.
+Both negative and positive membrane potentials are considered during encoding, which increases the representation capacity of the neurons.
 Furthermore, since the ternary LIF encodes the membrane potential in values $\{-1, 0, 1\}$, it still preserves the multiplication-free property of the SNNs, which is critical in maintaining energy efficiency.